 The Beatles were familiar with Elvis Presley's 1954 version of "Blue Moon of Kentucky" (McCartney also performed it on MTV Unplugged in 1991), and—as any little schoolboy knows—the Beatles covered "Ain't She Sweet" (with Pete Best on drums) in 1961 and ran through it a few times in 1969 during the Let It Be sessions.
 Although no footage exists, the June 23, 1994, session also included run-throughs of "Love Me Do," "I Saw Her Standing There," "Roll Over Beethoven," "I Will" and "Dehra Dune," a song George recorded at Trident Studios back in 1969.

 "It was just like a time-warp kind of thing," said producer Jeff Lynne.
 "We played some old rock-and-roll stuff, a couple of Chuck Berry [songs]—even 'I Saw Her Standing There'."

-To see additional footage of McCartney, Harrison and Starr actually recording an official Beatles studio track in the mid-Nineties (with Lynne), watch the "Real Love" music video at the bottom of this story.
-"Real Love," which was released in 1996 as one of the highlights of Anthology 2, was one of two unfinished Lennon songs that McCartney, Harrison and Starr finished up with Lynne at the helm.
-The other one is "Free As a Bird," which was released on Anthology 1 (1995).
+To see additional footage of McCartney, Harrison and Starr recording an official Beatles studio track in the mid-Nineties, watch the "Real Love" music video at the bottom of this story.
+"Real Love," which was released in 1996 on Anthology 2, was one of two unfinished Lennon songs that McCartney, Harrison and Starr finished up with Lynne at the helm.
+The other one is "Free As a Bird," which was released on 1995's Anthology 1.

-“It was tricky, but I think we’ve pulled it off,” Lynne said at the time.
+“It was tricky, but I think we’ve pulled it off,” Lynne said.